 So yes, this blog will be UK-centric, but I am simply focusing on the knowledge that informed my ancestors.
 I hope that people from many different backgrounds find their stories.
 I would love to hear them, but they are not mine to tell.

-I also know that I am fortunate to have so many primary source documents to access.
 I took advantage of my academic access when I was in college to download pdf scans of dozens of old herbals and cookbooks published in the 16th and 17th century from EEBO but more and more of them have been transcribed and are available free to the public.

 Many medieval scholars have posted translations of much older cookbooks which contain medicinal recipes as well.
 There has never been a time when researching primary source documents has been this accessible to people of few means due to the digitization of manuscripts.
 You can do this research too.